fastapi/fastapi/docs/en/docs/contributing.md

 Most of the tests actually run against the example source files in the documentation.

-This helps making sure that:
+This helps to make sure that:

-* The documentation is up to date.
+* The documentation is up-to-date.
 * The documentation examples can be run as is.
 * Most of the features are covered by the documentation, ensured by test coverage.